ktorio/ktor-documentation/topics/client-engines.md

 {src="snippets/_misc_client/DefaultEngineCreate.kt"}

-This is especially useful in multiplatform projects.
-For example, for a project targeting both [Android and iOS](client-create-multiplatform-application.md), you can add the [Android](#jvm-android) dependency to the `androidMain` source set and the [Darwin](#darwin) dependency to the `iosMain` source set.
-The appropriate engine is selected at run time upon `HttpClient` creation.
+For Kotlin Multiplatform projects, the [`ktor-client-engine-defaults` dependency](#default-engines) provides a default engine for each target.
+Alternatively, you can [add specific engine dependencies](#use-a-specific-engine) to the corresponding platform source sets.

 ## Configure an engine {id="configure"}